wp-plugins/social-polls-by-opinionstage/readme.txt

  * Follow users that participated in the poll
  * Get notified about poll votes of users you follow (optionally)
  * Filter the poll results by users you follow
+ * Filter the poll results by gender
  * Discover what poll participants voted in other polls by visiting their profile
- * Get the poll question & poll votes shared in social networks, driving additional traffic to the site
+ * Get the poll question & poll votes shared in social networks, driving additional traffic to your site
+ * Manage all your polls from one dashboard
  * ...
 And many more features to come!

 = About Opinion Stage: =

-Opinion Stage polls / debates bring together social network users with common interests and a desire to express, debate and follow opinions.
-For more details on Opinion Stage's polls & debates, visit <a href="http://www.opinionstage.com?ref=wp-v-poll" target="_blank">the Opinion Stage site.</a>
+Opinion Stage offers web sites a highly engaging social polls & debates solution.
+For more details on Opinion Stage's polls & debates, visit <a href="http://www.opinionstage.com?o=wp-v-readme" target="_blank">the Opinion Stage site.</a>

 == Installation ==